The Cartographer's Apprentice

 “No. You get more comfortable with it being hard.”

 People came to study the maps.
 Most saw art.
 Some saw science they didn’t have a framework for yet.
-A few — always a few — saw exactly what the maps were and wept at the tables, not from sadness but from the sudden expansion of understanding that the world was always in motion, always becoming, and that the ground beneath their feet was a promise being kept in slow motion.
+A few — always a few — saw exactly what the maps were and sat quietly at the tables for a long time, not weeping, not speaking, just recalibrating their understanding of what the ground was.
+Those were the ones Cael understood best.
+The sudden vertigo of realizing the world was always in motion, always becoming — that the ground beneath your feet was a promise being kept in slow motion — was not something you could cry about.
+It was something you had to sit with until it became the floor again.

 Master Fen died on a Wednesday.
 Cael found her at the drafting table, pen still in hand, a map half-finished.
-He looked at what she’d been drawing and felt the air leave his lungs.
+He sat with the body for a while, which was not something the Guild manual had covered, and then he looked at what she’d been drawing.

 It was a map of the workshop.
 Not as it was, but as it would be — centuries from now, long after the building had fallen, long after anyone remembered that maps had been drawn here.
 In her map, the site was a meadow.
 Wildflowers.
 A small creek that didn’t currently exist ran through where the drafting table stood.